I’ve always considered banana bread to be comfort food and the smell of it cooking is both amazing and homey.

 - These muffins can be stored in an airtight container for 3 days or refrigerated for up to a week.

-- If you’re not planning to eat them right away, they can also be frozen for up to 3 months and defrosted as they are needed.
+- If you’re not planning to eat them right away, freeze your muffins for up to 3 months and defrost as they are needed.

 Healthy Banana Nut Muffins